-Last Sunday was a chilly, threatening-to-rain kind of day in Paris, by far the worst afternoon, weather-wise, of my trip.
-But like I said, I’ll eat ice cream any time.
-With a little encouragement from someone who definitely knows what he’s talking about I stopped by Pozzetto, in the Marais, for a pick-me-up.
+It was a cold, rainy winter day in Paris, by far the worst afternoon of my trip.
+But I’ll eat ice cream any time of year.
+With a little encouragement from someone who knows a thing or two about sweets, I visited Pozzetto for a pick-me-up.

-There is a service window which I’m sure accumulates quite a queue in warmer weather, but inside there are a few tables where you can enjoy a well-made espresso or one of several coppas (sundaes) or in my case both, in the form of an affogato.
+Located on a side street in the Marais, Pozzetto has a service window which probably accumulates quite a queue in warmer weather, but inside there are a few tables where you can enjoy a well-made espresso or one of several coppas (sundaes).
+Or both.

-Pozzetto isn’t the only gelato game in town.
-Amorino seems to be taking over the city, and Grom set up shop on Rue de Seine last summer.
+This isn’t the only gelato game in town.
+Grom set up on Rue de Seine last summer, and Amorino has shops all over Paris.
 But this should come as no surprise: It was, after all, Catherine de Medici, an Italian, who supposedly introduced ice cream to France when she was queen.

 Pozzetto 39 Rue du Roi de Sicile, Paris 75004, +33 (0)1 42 77 08 64